Judge bans border activist from mentioning Trump in trial

 A judge banned an Arizona border activist charged with harboring immigrants from mentioning President Donald Trump during his retrial, which began Tuesday.

-U.S. District Court Judge Raner Collins granted a motion by prosecutors to bar the mention of the president during the second trial of Scott Warren.
+U.S. District Court Judge Raner Collins granted a motion by prosecutors to bar the mention of the president during the second trial of Scott Warren, just before opening statements began.
 His first trial ended with a deadlocked jury last June.

 "There should be no politics in this case.
 I'm not going to allow it," Collins said.

-The group leaves water jugs in the desert, searches for injured or dead migrants and has a camp near the border where members aid migrants.
+The group leaves water jugs in the desert, searches for injured or dead migrants and has a camp near the border where members aid people.

 Greg Kuykendall, Warren's attorney, said Trump is responsible for the prosecution of his client, and contended the Republican president should be mentioned "as frequently and repeatedly as anyone wants."